axibase/atsd/changelogs/2016_04/README.md

 ![Figure 6](./Images/Figure6.png)

-If the container was running in a prior iteration, and is not running in the next iteration, 0 will be sent for both all and filtered metrics.
+If the container was running in a prior iteration, and is not running in the next iteration, 0 is sent for both all and filtered metrics.

 ![Figure 7](./Images/Figure7.png)